Foundational Beliefs

 IV.
 Interpretation must be from within the historical setting and context; Scripture must not be used beyond its intent in that context.

 V. Literal interpretation should take precedence by default whenever it makes sense.
-Non-literal interpretations must be obvious and fully explained.
+Non-literal interpretations must be obvious and self-explanitory in that context.

 VI.
 The Apostles' explanations must always be followed to unlock and explain the mysteries concealed in the Old Testament.